Javascript Menu by Deluxe-Tree.com

 The unit of Thai currency is the "baht" (though some documents typed with automatic spell checkers will incorrectly rename it the "bath"), and it's pronounced just like the English word "bought".

-Paper money comes in the 10 to 1000 baht range, and coins in the 0.25 to 10 baht denominations.
+Paper money comes in the 20 to 1000 baht range, and coins in the 0.25 to 10 baht denominations.
 All currency now has both western numbers (0-9) and Thai numbers on them (with the exception of some old coins which you will rarely if ever see in circulation now, which have no international 0-9 numbers).
-No money has any Roman A-Z, it's all Thai sanskrit.
-The main coins used are the grey metal 1 baht, 5 baht and 10 baht coins, the 10 baht coin having a pretty copper center.
-Under 1 baht, there are two coins which are very small and purely brass colored, and are called "25 satang" and "50 satang" whereby 100 satang equals 1 baht, i.e., two to four of them.
-The 25 and 50 written on these particular coins is not baht but is satang, and less than 1 baht.
-These brass ones are approximately equivalent to American pennies in value.
-(These satang coins are the ones I drop into cups at home when I empty my pockets, and eventually to beggars by the bagful.)
+No money has any Roman A-Z, it's all Thai script, but this no problem thanks to the romanization of the number.

 Exchanging Money and Restrictions

 There is no black market exchange rate, so you should only exchange money at a bank or similar foreign exchange facility, which give the best rates.
 (Of course, hotels give bad rates.)
-The international airport in Bangkok has currency exchange facilities.

 (About neighboring countries: Certain regional currencies including China, Malaysia, Burma and Vietnam have an official exchange rate which is set by their governments, not set by the free market, so that the in-country and out-of-country (on/offshore) exchange rates differ significantly.
-In Laos, the currency is pretty much set by the free market, and you'll have no problem getting currency converted at banks for approximately the same as you'll find in the best black market.
-Most people change currency inside those countries, both ways.
-However, if you want to get the best exchange rates and are willing to spend the time and effort getting them, then you may want to be aware that there do exist vendors in Thailand who will sell you these currencies in exchange for dollars, baht or another major currency, and the exchange rate will usually be better than what the government of those countries will give you for your dollars after you set foot into those countries, but will be similar to the black market rates there, and maybe safer to buy here.
+This means that you need to make a decision on whether to exchange your money in Thailand before you visit those countries, or whether to exchange money after you arrive in the destination country.
+In some cases, it's better to exchange inside the country, not in Thailand, because the currency is seen as less worthy/less useful outside the country.
+However, in other cases, the government or banks rip off the tourists, whereby to get the best exchange rates, if it's worth your time / effort / transit, then you may want to find vendors in Thailand who will sell you these currencies in exchange for dollars, at rates similar to the black market rates in the destination country, but I can't attest to the safety or legitimacy of the currency of these vendors.
 You can find these vendors along Silom Rd. and Charoen Krung Rd.
 However, you should change back to dollars before you leave the destination country.)

 Credit Cards, Debit Cards and ATMs